 3. Look into the Community Reinforcement and Family Training (CRAFT) Model of Family Intervention.
 The purpose of CRAFT is to teach families that they can make a difference and provide them with practical tools on how to do so.
 Some of CRAFT basic principles include:

 - Do not buy, otherwise provide drugs, or gives money that can be used to buy them.

 - Do not protect a family member from negative consequences of drug use.

 - Give positive feedback and reinforcement when your addicted loved one is not using.

 - Schedule time and activities together to replace ordinary periods of drug use.

-REMEMBER: It is not appropriate or recommended that you attempt therapy or counselling with a loved one.
+REMEMBER: It is not appropriate or recommended that you attempt therapy or counseling with a loved one on your own.
 You are not properly trained or qualified…and you may do more harm than good.
 Instead, find a professional.

 - Which substance/drug does the person abuse?

 - What other drugs or alcohol do you think they’re using?